bitlabstudio/bitmazk-book/docs/code_conventions/html.rst

     <ul>
         <li>
             {% blocktrans %}
             Hello world!
 This is a blocktransified text.
+And we use it when we want to translate a big block of text, that possibly spans multiple lines.
             {% endblocktrans %}
         </li>
     </ul>